3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/git/git-github.md

 ```bash
 $ ls
 ````

 and you will see `mars.text`

 3. If we run `git diff` we should see the uncommitted changes that we have made/the staged files.

-4. If we run `git status` we should get:
+4. If we run `git status` we should get the current status of our files:

 ```bash
 On branch master